raystack/frontier/docs/docs/authz/permission.md

 ### Predefined Group Permissions

-Contains a list of Shield's predefined permissions at the group level.
+Contains a list of Frontier's predefined permissions at the group level.

 | **Permission Name**          | **Permission Title**   | **Description**                                          |
 | ---------------------------- | ---------------------- | -------------------------------------------------------- |